Dear Board of Directors and Chief Executive Officer:

 4 See 58 FR 65657, 65660 (Dec.
 16, 1993) and NCUA regulations 12 C.F.R. § 701.31(c)(5).

 5 Fair Housing Administration and Veterans Affairs (VA) home loan programs might place limitations on fees charged for appraisal services.
-See, e.g., HUD Mortgagee Letter 09-28 at http://www.hud.gov/offices/adm/hudclips/letters/mortgagee/files/09-28ml.pdf (opens new window) and Frequently Asked Questions at http://portal.hud.gov/hudportal/documents/huddoc?id=faqs_ML09-28.pdf (opens new window), and VA Appraisal Fee Schedules at http://www.benefits.va.gov/HOMELOANS/appraiser_fee_schedule.asp?expandable=0&subexpandable=1 (opens new window).
+See, e.g., HUD Mortgagee Letter 09-28 at http://www.hud.gov/offices/adm/hudclips/letters/mortgagee/files/09-28ml.pdf and Frequently Asked Questions at http://portal.hud.gov/hudportal/documents/huddoc?id=faqs_ML09-28.pdf, and VA Appraisal Fee Schedules at (opens new window)&subexpandable=1 (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .

 6 See 78 FR 10367 (February 13, 2013).
 The rule defines higher-priced mortgage loans as closed-end residential mortgage loans secured by a principal dwelling with an APR that exceeds the average prime offer rate for comparable transactions by the following thresholds: 1.5 percentage points for a first lien conforming residential mortgage loan; 2.5 percentage points for a first lien jumbo residential mortgage loan; and 3.5 percentage points for a subordinate lien residential mortgage loan.
 The rule exempts certain types of mortgages from coverage, including reverse mortgages and “Qualified Mortgages” as that term is defined in the Ability-to-Repay and Qualified Mortgage Standards Rule.
 See 78 FR.6407 (January 30, 2013).
 Additional exemptions to the HPML Appraisal Rule were proposed on July 9, 2013.
-For additional information about the HPML Appraisal Rule, see http://files.consumerfinance.gov/f/201305_compliance-guide_higher-priced-mortgage-loan-appraisals-rule.pdf (opens new window).
+For additional information about the HPML Appraisal Rule, see (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .

 7 The HPML Appraisal Rule requires that for covered loans, you perform interior-inspection appraisals that comply with the Uniform Standards of Professional Appraisal Practice and the Financial Institutions Reform Recovery and Enforcement Act (FIRREA).